Authored by the expert who managed and guided the team behind the Ghana Property Pack

 What property types resell fastest in Kumasi in 2026?

-As of early 2026, the property types that resell fastest in Kumasi are well-priced 3-bedroom family houses in recognized residential neighborhoods with clean title documentation, which attract the broadest pool of local and diaspora buyers.
+As of early 2026, the property types that resell fastest in Kumasi are well-priced 3-bedroom family houses in recognized residential neighborhoods like Asokwa, Santasi, and Kwadaso, because they appeal to the broadest pool of local buyers, including young families, returning diaspora Ghanaians, and small investors.

-The typical time on market to sell a property in Kumasi ranges from 2 to 6 months for correctly priced properties with clean documentation in liquid neighborhoods, extending to 6 to 12 months or longer for premium homes, unusual layouts, or properties with documentation issues.
+The typical time on market to sell a correctly priced and well-documented property in Kumasi is about 2 to 6 months in a liquid neighborhood, stretching to 6 to 12 months or longer for premium homes, unusual layouts, weak documentation, or overpriced listings.

 If you're interested, we cover all the best exit strategies in our real estate pack about Kumasi.